pnambic/depanfx/mkdocs/docs/reference/nodelist/NodeAnnotations.md

 Other choices for annotation info (Node Id, Position) support access to internally managed data properties.

-After defining the annotation to capture in an info stor, the annotation index can be saved.
+After defining the annotation to capture in an info store, the annotation index can be saved.
-Annotation index are saved with the same tool aware interface that capture the name for the annotation, a longer description for addtional detail, and the specification of a destination file.
+Annotation index are saved with the same tool aware interface that capture the name for the annotation, a longer description for additional detail, and the specification of a destination file.

 Once the annotation index is created,